The capstone experience of a special education program may be completed by one of two options: either student teaching or an internship.

-An internship is a full school-year experience in which the student is hired by one of BYU’s partnership school districts (Alpine, Jordan, Nebo, Provo, and Wasatch) to be the teacher.
+An internship is a full school-year experience in which the student is hired by one of BYU’s partnership school districts (Alpine, Jordan, Nebo, Provo City, and Wasatch County) to be the teacher.
 Students with teaching minors are also required to student teach in their teaching minor.

 Interns assume responsibility for organizing and teaching their own class, with an on-site mentor to assist with curriculum planning, classroom management, learning assessment, and professional acclimation.

 As a contracted employee of the partnership district, the intern receives half of a regular teacher's salary, plus benefits.